hryer/hryer/README.md

 <br />
 I'm a Software Engineer ex-Tech Lead. <br />
 Currently focusing on web technologies, and blockchain technologies. <br />
-I live in Bandung, Indonesia.
-If you're at Bandung right now and want to drink coffee ☕  with me just hit me up. <br />
+I live in Bandung, Indonesia until pandemic is over.
+If you're at Bandung right now and want to drink coffee &nbsp ☕ &nbsp with me just hit me up. <br />
 Let's Talk and I'll be your tourguide !<br />

 ## 🤙 Have a questions or Hire me?
 Message me on: